MicrosoftDocs/cloud-adoption-framework/docs/plan/contoso-migration-assessment.md

     ![Azure Migrate Collector - Verify prerequisites](../migrate/azure-best-practices/media/contoso-migration-assessment/collector-verify-prereqs-v2.png)

-5. Login to you **Azure** account and select the subscription and Migrate project you created earlier.
+5. Sign into your Azure account and select the subscription and Migrate project you created earlier.
 Also enter a name for the **appliance** so you can identify it in the Azure portal.

 6. In **Specify vCenter Server details**, Contoso enters the name (FQDN) or IP address of the vCenter Server instance and the read-only credentials used for discovery.